-Journal impact factors are calculated and reported annually by Thomson Reuters' Journal Citation Reports (WSU subscription).
-As of 2014, Journal Citation Reports includes over 8,400 leading scientific journals.
+Journal impact factors are calculated and reported annually by Clarivate Analytics' Journal Citation Reports (WSU subscription)

 Journals with higher impact factors publish articles that are cited a greater number of times, on average, than journals with lower impact factors.
-For example, if a journal has an impact factor of 4 in 2013, this means that articles published in 2011 and 2012 were cited 4 times, on average, in 2013.
+For example, if a journal has a 2018 impact factor of 4, this means that articles published in 2016 and 2017 were cited 4 times, on average, in 2018.

 R. Monastersky.
 (2005).
 The number that's devouring science.
 The Chronicle of Higher Education.

 A. Casadevall, F.C.
 Fang.
 (2014).
 Causes for the persistence of impact factor mania. mBio, 5(2): e00064-14.

 In addition to the original impact factor, which measures the average impact of articles over a ~2-year time span, Journal Citation Reports also provides measures of more immediate and more prolonged journal impact.